-The Illustrated Breed Standard is divided into sections with a link to each section.
+The Illustrated Breed Standard is divided into separate sections.
+Be sure to visit each link.

 The Miniature Pinscher is structurally a well balanced, sturdy, compact, short coupled, smooth-coated dog.
 He naturally is well groomed, proud, vigorous and aleart.
 Characteristic traits are his hackney like action, fearless animation, complete self-possession and his spirited presence.

 The Miniature Pinscher is nicknamed the “King of Toys” and his self-possession, proud bearing and well balanced appearance should convince the judge that he deserves that title.
 He is a natural show dog, not posed or stacked on the floor like many toy breeds, but rather taught to free stack and show himself off.

 Miniature Pinschers are judged on the ground, NOT on the table.
 Use the table ONLY to check bite, eye color, for disqualifying faults (thumb marks, white marks over 1/2 inch, or disqualifying height), and for the presence of both testicles in males.
 As long as these important points can be determined, do not fault a Min Pin for moving during the examination.
 Because Min Pins are short coated, physical features and condition can be easily seen; judges do not need to touch every inch of the dog on the table.